CDRT/docs/bios/settings/thinkcenter/parallel_port_setup.md

 1.  **378** - enables logical parallel port 378.
 Default.
 2. 278 - enables logical parallel port 278.
 3. Disabled - disables the parallel port.
+The parallel port will not be seen by the OS.

 <!-- TODO: add WMI -->
 </details>